microsoft/microsoft-performance-toolkit-sdk/README.md

 The Microsoft Performance Toolkit is a collection of cross-platform tools developers can use to create and extend performance analysis applications.
 It serves as the runtime of the [Windows Performance Analyzer](https://docs.microsoft.com/en-us/windows-hardware/test/wpt/windows-performance-analyzer), a Windows program included in the [Windows Performance Toolkit](https://docs.microsoft.com/en-us/windows-hardware/test/wpt/).
-By using the Microsoft Performance Toolkit SDK, Windows Performance Anlazyer - or any performance analysis application - can be configured to process and display performance data from arbitrary sources.
+By using the Microsoft Performance Toolkit SDK, Windows Performance Analyzer - or any performance analysis application - can be configured to process and display performance data from arbitrary sources.

 The Microsoft Performance Toolkit SDK provides two key functionalities: